 Physical Therapy Following Arm Surgery

 One of Melissa’s friends who is a physical therapist at IBJI recommended a PT clinic close to her home.
-She was able to schedule appointments even though it was a holiday week.
+She was able to schedule online even though it was a holiday week.
 She began her physical therapy sessions right away.

 “The IBJI physical therapists are great and they’ve definitely helped me so much to regain my strength and range of motion,” Melissa says.
 “I want to say that I am at 90 percent right now.
 I’ve been going twice a week.”